LEED | Energy efficiency and solar

 Energy & Atmosphere: the highest-weight LEED category for industrial buildings in Mexicali

 Maximize Energy & Atmosphere credits in your Mexicali industrial building.
-With a calibrated envelope, efficient lighting, and rooftop solar panels, Baumex has demonstrated 35-50% savings in the largest building in the city.
+With a calibrated envelope, efficient lighting, and rooftop solar panels, our In-House Construction team has demonstrated 35-50% savings in the largest building in the city.
 Request a consultation for your project.

 Certify Your Industrial Building with LEED